patcon/nodescription.net-v2/notes.md

 ---
 {% include title.html name="2019-10-07" %}

+_**Gratitude:** Thanks to my brother CC for introducing me to the work of adrienne marie brown, even though I got distracted from reading it for a year or two.
+And thanks so much to CS and LB for being great friends and re-energizing me to explore the works of both AMB and Octavia Butler._

 In the past year, I've read two books that have offered some new angles I'm still reflecting on.
 The books feels a little bit like secret sisters.
 In some ways, they are totally not about the same things, and